jessepav/lacygoill-wiki-backup/bug/tmux.md

 Now, I'm using st, and I've noticed that the text in the clipboard is truncated after approximately 375 characters.
 I think the real number depends on the terminal window width and/or the font size, but I could be wrong.

-Here's a MWE which I've tested against Ubuntu 16.04, as well as Ubuntu 18.04 (in a virtual machine).
+Here's a MRE which I've tested against Ubuntu 16.04, as well as Ubuntu 18.04 (in a virtual machine).

     $ sudo apt update
     $ sudo apt install curl git libx11-dev libxft-dev pkg-config xsel